Scams can be defined as schemes that aim to con you out of your money, mainly by post, phone or email.

 Psychic or clairvoyant scams approach you by sending you a letter.
 The letters can either:

 People have lost thousands of pounds paying for these fake reports.
 Clairvoyants and psychic scams are one of the most common scams sent by post.
-Identical letters are sent to thousands of other people to trick them if you get one of these letters, throw it away or send it to us at Trading Standards and we will destroy it for you.
-Our postal address can be found in the contact tab above.
+Identical letters are sent to thousands of other people to trick them if you get one of these letters, throw it away or send it to us at Trading Standards.

 Prize draws, sweepstakes and foreign lottery scams say you have won a prize – all you need to do is pay a 'processing' or 'administration' fee.
 But you will end up with nothing or a cheap item that's worth less than the fee.
 The scam may also ask you to: